SaadSouilmi/QR/README.md

     ...
 ```

-`t_alpha` and `jump_value` is the jumps in alpha unrelated to the orderbook.
+`t_alpha` and `jump_value`  are jumps in alpha unrelated to the orderbook.
 These jumps would trigger the indepenant races, still need to include that.
 Also for `p_trader` I should probably add the current position of the trader as a parameter for it's trading probability.

 ```python
         ...